You want smart political talk without the meltdowns?

 And there's no reason for us to be subsidizing Canada.

-Canada's uh a place that will have to be able to take care of itself economically.
+Canada's a place that will have to be able to take care of itself economically.

-We're gonna, you know, that's not a money thing.
+We're looking at, you know, that's not a money thing.

-But why are we subsidizing Canada 200 billion dollars a year or whatever the number might be?
+But why are we subsidizing Canada $200 billion a year or whatever the number might be?

 It's a very substantial number.

-Why don't we they they want us to be best friends with them?
+They want us to be best friends with them.

-Now, the president has the eight trillion in investment.
+Now, the president has the $8 trillion in investment.

-We didn't expect that we're now approaching two hundred billion dollars, identified monies, waste fraud, abuse, and corruption.
+We didn't expect that we're now approaching $200 billion, identified monies, waste, fraud, abuse, and corruption.

-Our kids, our grandkids, you know, we're gonna be approaching 40 trillion dollars in debt in no time at all.
+We're going to be approaching $40 trillion in debt in no time at all.

-Uh the president now pushing for that one big beautiful bill, hopefully by July 4th, that would make his tax cuts permanent.
+The president now pushing for that one big, beautiful bill, hopefully by July 4th, that would make his tax cuts permanent.

-And there's been nothing but great doubt, uncertainty, skittishness, Wall Street, etc.
+And there's been nothing but great doubt, uncertainty, skittishness, Wall Street, et cetera.

-Um I I was the one that was predicting, yeah, I think China is gonna eventually have to come to the table because they need access to our markets.
+I was the one that was predicting, yeah, I think China is going to eventually have to come to the table because they need access to our markets.

 We need certain things from them.

-They need they need a lot from us, including access to their markets.
+They need a lot from us, including access to their markets.

-And now that their economy's been in a bit of a tailspin and that there's been uprisings throughout China, according to the Wall Street Journal and other places, it doesn't surprise me that this meeting is taking place on Saturday with the Treasury Secretary Scott Bessett.
+And now that their economy has been in a bit of a tailspin and that there's been uprisings throughout China, according to the Wall Street Journal and other places, it doesn't surprise me that this meeting has taken place on Saturday with the Treasury Secretary Scott Bessett.

 Now, both the Atlanta Fed and Goldman Sachs have dramatically increased their GDP growth projections.